 Must be physically fit to perform strenuous and physically demanding duties in rugged terrain and variable temperatures.

 For more information regarding this position contact Gena Wood at .
-Please submit a cover letter, resume, two references, and First Aid/CPR certification to by 5 PM PDT on Monday, August 29, 2022.
+Please submit a cover letter, resume, two references, and First Aid/CPR certification to by 5 PM PDT August 13, 2023.